Nurturing Hands, Inspiring Minds, Fostering Fun

 Primitive Reflexes in the Preschool Classroom (Ages 3–5)

-2 November 2025|Primitive Reflex Primitive Reflexes in the Preschool Classroom (Ages 3–5) By Irene Hannam, MS OTR/L Primitive reflexes are some of the earliest movements babies use to survive and grow.
+Primitive Reflexes in the Preschool Classroom (Ages 3–5) By Irene Hannam, MS OTR/L Primitive reflexes are some of the earliest movements babies use to survive and grow.
 They help with feeding, rolling, and early interaction with the world.
-By about one year of age, most reflexes fade as the brain matures. […]
+By about one year of age, most reflexes fade as the brain matures.
+But sometimes they stick […]

 Primitive Reflexes in Preschool Classrooms